On the conformal walk dimension: Quasisymmetric uniformization for symmetric diffusions: The attainment and Gaussian uniformization problems

-Proposition \ref{p:strongainf} along with known results on strong $A_\infty$ related measures lead to many further examples of measures in $\sG(X,d,m,\sE,\sF)$ for Brownian motion in $\bR^2$.
+Proposition \ref{p:strongainf} along with known results on strong $A_\infty$-related measures leads to many further examples of measures in $\sG(X,d,m,\sE,\sF)$ for Brownian motion in $\bR^2$.
 For instance, Bessel potentials can be used to construct strong $A_\infty$-measures \cite[Theorem 3.1]{BHS}.